Einste11N/GRChombo_ScalarField/README.md

 # GRChombo_ScalarField

-The examples and InitialConditionSolvers are in GRChombo-main/Examples.
+The Examples and InitialConditionSolvers are in GRChombo-main/Examples.

-cd GRChombo-main/Examples/ScalarFieldnexttoPBH